ydigikat/Frugi/README.md

 cmake --build --preset=debug
 ```

-Note: Use ```--preset=release``` for an optimised Release build.
-Debug builds are limited to 3 voice polyphony.
+Use `--preset=release` for an optimized build.
+Note that debug builds are limited to 3-voice polyphony.

-I don't provide specific instructions on how to flash or debug from the command line since this will be specific to the SWD/JTAG probe you are using.
-Please consult the documentation for the probe.
-I use the command line build only for my CI build server which neither flashes or debugs the device.

-## Technical Requirements

-- STM32F411 Microcontroller
-- Sufficient RAM for voice buffers
-- Floating-point capability (hardware)
-- Audio DAC interface (I2S)
+I don't include specific flashing instructions for command line builds, as they'll depend on what hardware programmer you're using.

-## Who am I?
+Who am I?
 I am what is impolitely, but totally correctly, referred to as a "graybeard".

 I've been an embedded engineer on and off for over 40 years.
 I've worked in the early machine vision and robotics industry.
 I've also worked on control systems for various communication systems including paging (remember that), railway ticketing systems and satellites.
 I worked with Motorola,Zilog, Hitachi, ARM and a swathe of now long-forgotten microcontrollers in that time.

 These days I'm an architect and my main role is to draw pictures for others to do the coding, which is one of the reasons I do this, to keep my in and because like most programmers, I find hands-on coding both enjoyable and creative.

 I'm also a musician, once classically trained, who had planned a musical career but was convinced by the wages in 1983 to switch career.
 I've played and performed in various bands as a keyboardist until the early 2000s.
 So I've worked with many of the vintage synthesisers that are so sought after today (and sadly sold my fair share of them for peanuts over the years - I badly miss my Yamaha CS20M and Juno 106).

 Audio DSP is a hobby, it merges my two careers, something I find exciting and challenging.
 As I head into retirement I need something to keep my brain active and this is ideal.

 So be warned, I may be further ahead on the learning pathway than some reading this but I don't claim to be a good, or even efficient, Audio DSP programmer.

 Melbourne 2025.

+## System Requirements

+- STM32F411 Microcontroller (Cortex M4F)
+- Audio DAC interface (I2S)

 ## License